tock/tock/doc/reference/trd-syscalls.md

 application data pointer returned MUST be the Null Callback (describe below).

-4.2.1 The Null Callback and Subscribe Identifier 0
+4.2.1 The Null Callback
 ---------------------------------

 The Tock kernel defines a callback pointer as the Null Callback.
-This pointer MUST be outside valid process memory.
+The Null Callback denotes a callback that the kernel will never invoke.
 The Null Callback is used for two reasons.
-First, a userspace process passing the Null Callback as the callback pointer for Subscribe indicates that there should be no callbacks.
+First, a userspace process passing the Null Callback as the callback pointer for Subscribe indicates that there should be no more callbacks.
 Second, the first time a userspace process calls Subscribe for a particular callback, the kernel needs to return callback and application pointers indicating the current configuration; in this case, the kernel returns the Null Callback.

-Subscribe identifier 0 is reserved and behaves in a special way.
-Every driver MUST implement subscribe identifier 0 to return a failure result in which both `u32` values contain the Null Callback.
-This allows userspace to easily determine the Null Callback value, e.g., to disable callbacks.
-Because a capsule cannot store the Callback for subscribe identifier 0, a failure result returned by subscribe identifier 0 MUST have an error code of NOMEM.
+The Tock kernel MUST NOT invoke the Null Callback.

+The Null Callback MUST be 0x0.
+This means it is not possible for userspace to pass address 0x0 as a valid code entry point.
+Unlike systems with virtual memory, where 0x0 can be reserved a special meaning, in microcontrollers with only physical memory 0x0 is a valid memory location.
+It is possible that a Tock kernel is configured so its applications start at address 0x0.
+However, even if they do begin at 0x0, the Tock Binary Format for application images mean that the first address will not be executable code and so 0x0 will not be a valid function.
+In the case that 0x0 is valid application process memory and where the linker places a callback function, the first instruction of the function should be a no-op and the address of the second instruction passed instead.

 If a userspace process invokes subscribe on a driver ID that is not installed in the kernel, the kernel MUST return a failure with an